 Click here: To follow along with the online Bible - If this is your first contact with this blog.

-If you’ve come across this blog post for the first time then please know that it is part of a larger work.
+If you’ve come across this blog post for the first time, then please know that it is part of a larger work.
 To see the entire context, which you can read online, click here.

-For now, see how, in the script, the serpent simply appears on the scene in discussion with Eve.
+For now, see how, in the script, the serpent appears on the scene in discussion with Eve.
 A plot wouldn’t be a plot without the bad guy making his entrance and stirring up problems.
 The Serpent must have some attraction and appeal and can hold our attention.
-After all this slithering creature has central roles in literature from the 17th century Paradise Lost to the 21st century Harry Potter.
+After all, this slithering creature has central roles in literature from the 17th century Paradise Lost to the 21st century Harry Potter.

 The Serpent’s Character

-- He immediately quotes ‘part’ of a true statement made by God, ‘…not eat of every tree of the garden’.
+- He immediately quotes part of a true statement made by God “…not eat of every tree of the garden.”
 So, quoting the truth doesn’t mean the individual who quotes is right.

-- When Eve gives the correct answer, the Serpent responds with a half truth–which, in essence, is a lie, ‘You shall not surely die’.
+- When Eve gives the correct answer, the Serpent responds with a half-truth–which, in essence, is a lie, ‘You shall not surely die.’
 True, death was not immediate or even imminent, so he isn’t entirely wrong–but he is intentionally leading them astray, because sooner or later, ultimately Adam and Eve will die-as God said–and the Serpent knows it.

 - Understanding how, why: gaining wisdom.
-He tells them, ‘your eyes shall be opened’.
+He tells them, your eyes shall be opened.
 In other words, you’ll have a CLEARER vision of yourself and your relationship to the world around you and the other characters in the play than before.
-If there’s one point to garner it’s the meaning of the Tree of Knowledge of good and evil (Gen 3.6): a tree to be desired to make one wise We shall return often to this ‘wisdom’ because it is the source of a lot of our difficulties.
+If there’s one point to garner, it’s the meaning of the Tree of Knowledge of good and evil (Gen 3.6): a tree to be desired to make one wise We shall often return to this wisdom because it is the source of a lot of our difficulties.

 The Serpent tells them that humanity, by itself, can decide the way it should follow.
-That humankind, with education, experience, intelligence, reasoning, imagination, and drive can have ‘dominion’, govern itself, its relationships and its surroundings in a suitable manner that will bring Peace and Prosperity.
+That humankind, with education, experience, intelligence, reasoning, imagination, and drive can have dominion, govern itself, its relationships and its surroundings in a suitable manner that will bring Peace and Prosperity.

-Before we move on to the next scene there’s an essential point to make.
+Before we move on to the next scene, there’s an essential point to make.

 God allowed the Serpent to entice humans

-Had an all-powerful God wanted the Serpent drawn and quartered, banned from the scene, it was totally in His power to do so just as a King can dispose of any of his advisers, subjects or enemies anyway he wishes to.
+Had an all-powerful God wanted the Serpent drawn and quartered, banned from the scene, it was totally in His power to do so just as a King can dispose of his advisers, subjects or enemies anyway he wishes to.

-- God has allowed him to ‘do his thing’.
+- God has allowed him to do his thing.